bitcoinscalinglabs/bitcoin-ipc/docs/specs/transactions.md

 Here is the flow of a subnet creation.
 ![Create Subnet](../diagrams/create-subnet.png)

+Specifically, the user that wants to create an IPC subnet does the following:
+- create a bitcoin key pair, let `subnetPK` and `subnetSK` be the public and scret key, respectively
+- store locally the  `subnetSK`
+- use `subnetPK` when calling `createChild()`

 Observe in the diagram that *subnetPK* is computed locally at the machine of the process that submits the *createChild()* command.
+The *subnetSK* will be used when a signature from the subnet is required.
-In later stages this will be replaced by an interactive protocol.
+In Stage 3 this will be replaced by an interactive protocol.
 See `subnet-pk.md` for more explanation.

 ## Join subnet
 We model this as a functionality *joinChild(subnetAddress, validatorData)*: